savannahpobre/HTOF/README.rst

     from htof.main import Astrometry

-    astro = Astrometry('GaiaDR2', '027321', 'path/to/intermediate_data/',
+    astro = Astrometry('GaiaDR2', '027321', 'htof/test/data_for_tests/GaiaDR2/IntermediateData',
                         central_epoch_ra=2015.5, central_epoch_dec=2015.5, format='jyear')
-    coeffs, errors, chisq = astro.fit(ra_vs_epoch, dec_vs_epoch, return_all=True)
+    solution_vector, errors, chisq = astro.fit(ra_vs_epoch, dec_vs_epoch, return_all=True)

-`errors` is an array the same shape as coeffs, where each entry is the 1-sigma error for the parameter at the same location in the coeffs array.
+`errors` is an array the same shape as solution_vector, where each entry is the 1-sigma error for the parameter at the same location in the solution_vector array.
 For Hip1 and Hip2, HTOF loads in the real catalog errors and so these parameter error estimates should match those given in the catalog.
 For Hip2, the along scan errors are automatically inflated or deflated in accordance with D. Michalik et al. 2014.
 For Gaia we do not have the error estimates from the GOST tool.
 The AL errors are set to 1 mas by default and so the